 - 2 - 3.4 oz. boxes instant pistachio pudding mix

-- In a large bowl, combine graham cracker crumbs, ground almonds, butter, and sugar.
+- In a large bowl, combine graham cracker crumbs, ground almonds, sugar, and butter.

 - Mix until thoroughly combined.

-- Press into the bottom of a greased 8-inch springform pan.
+- Press into the bottom and about an inch up the sides of a greased 9-inch springform pan.